 But what he describes is absolutely profound:

 Daryl Davis is a black musician who has traveled and played blues shows all over the US south.
 In his career, he’s inevitably run into a number of white supremacists.
-And rather than fight them or argue with them, he chose to do something unexpected: he’s befriended them.
+And rather than fight them or argue with them, he chose to do something unexpected: he befriended them.

 Here’s what most people don’t get about value change: you can’t argue someone out of their values.
-You can’t shame them into valuing something different (shaming them actually often has the opposite effect—they double down).
+You can’t shame them into valuing something different (shaming them actually often has the opposite effect—they double down).20

 Nope, value change is far more subtle than that.
 And perhaps without even realizing it, Daryl Davis appears to be a master at it.

-Step 1: The value must fail.
+Step 1: The Value Must Fail

 Davis intuitively understood something that almost all of us do not: values are based on experience.
 You cannot argue someone out of their values.
 You cannot threaten them to let go of their most deeply-held beliefs.
 That just makes them defensive and even more resistant to changing themselves.
 Instead, you must approach them with empathy.

-The only way to change someone’s values is by presenting them with a contrary experience to their value.
+The only way to change someone’s values is by presenting them with an experience contrary to their value.
 The KKK members held deeply racist values and instead of attacking them and approaching them as an adversary—in a way that would reflect their values back to them—Davis chose to approach them in the completely opposite way: as a friend.
 And that friendliness and respect caused the KKK members to call everything they knew into question.

 To let go of a value, it must be contradicted through experience.
 Sometimes this contradiction happens by taking the value to its logical conclusion.
 Too much partying ultimately makes life feel empty and meaningless.
 Pursuing too much money ultimately brings greater stress and alienation.
 Too much sex gives you chafed thighs and rug burns on your knees.